An index of corporate financial performance

 Given the natural bias for the KPMG FPI to score well-performing companies at high levels (typically between 85 and 99), this index provides significant opportunity to spot distressed companies that fall outside of the normal range.

-In 2Q23, the KPMG FPI identified 2,086 companies with a KPMG FPI score of zero.
-Low-ranking companies were most common in USA (686), Canada (364), Australia (274) and Sweden (126).
+In 2Q24, the KPMG FPI found 3,552 companies with a KPMG FPI score of zero.
+The largest concentrations of zero indexed companies were headquartered across USA (1011), Canada (835), Australia (385) and Sweden (180).

 Methodology

 The KPMG Financial Performance Index measures the financial health of individual companies.
-Based on an initial pool of more than 40,000 companies globally, KPMG FPI identifies those companies, sectors, regions, countries and territories that are performing well and those that are underperforming.
+Based on an initial pool of more than 40,000 companies globally, KPMG FPI identifies those companies, sectors, regions, countries, and territories that are performing well and those that are underperforming.
 A higher score on the KPMG FPI represents strong performance.

 The KPMG FPI model draws from the Logit Probability to Financial Default model (developed by John Campbell, Jens Hilscher and Jan Szilagyi), which is based on eight explanatory variables encompassing financial and market variables, to arrive at the overall financial health of a company.
 The KPMG FPI is based on raw data from S&P Capital IQ database.

 We release our insights publicly every quarter.
-However, the model can be run on any given day to reflect live market changes, so please reach out to your local KPMG member firm or contact us at in-fmkpmgfpi@kpmg.com if you would like additional information.
+However, the model can be run on any given day to reflect live market changes, so please reach out to your local KPMG member firm, or contact us at in-fmkpmgfpi@kpmg.com if you would like additional information.

 1A distressed company is one having a KPMG FPI score of 0.